AzureAD/microsoft-authentication-library-for-js/lib/msalAngular/README.md

 <b>Endpoints(Optional)</b>: Mapping of endpoints to scopes {"https://graph.microsoft.com/v1.0/me", ["user.read", "mail.send"]}.
 Used internally by the MSAL for automatically attaching tokens in webApi calls.
 This is required only for CORS calls.

+<b>Level</b>: Configurable log level.
+Default value is Info.

+<b>logger</b>: Callback instance that can be provided by the developer to consume and publish logs in a custom manner.
+Callback method must follow this signature.
+loggerCallback(logLevel, message, piiEnabled) { }

+<b>PiiLoggingEnabled</b>: Flag to enable/disable logging of PII data.
+PII logs are never written to default outputs like Console, Logcat or NSLog.
+Default is set to false.

 ## Adding interceptor
  Add the msalInterceptor in your app.module.ts.
 MsalInterceptor will add the access token to all your http request except the anonymous Endpoints.
 Using MsalInterceptor is optional.